khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 - what could go wrong.

 **Response:**
-The servo arm rotates when triggered, pulling the thread that removes the pin.
-The motion is about 90 degrees, controlled by the servo’s programmed angle, and occurs over a few seconds for smooth release.
+The servo arm rotates when triggered, the servo pulls the pin and the coin drops through the slot (if in the rigth position).
+The motion is about 45 to 55 degrees, controlled by the servo’s programmed angle, and occurs over a few seconds for smooth release.
 The pin moves linearly outward, allowing coins to fall.
 The speed is moderate to ensure control and avoid jamming.
 Possible issues include thread slipping, servo not generating enough torque, or the pin getting stuck due to friction or misalignment.

 ## 8.4 Simulation / CAD / Animation Before Making
 If your project includes mechanical motion, document the digital planning before fabrication.